 They are also the perfect choice as little, individual-sized desserts for your next brunch or outdoor barbecue!

-- 1/3 cup fresh lemon juice
+1/3 cup fresh lemon juice

-- 1 teaspoon plain powdered gelatin
+1 teaspoon powdered gelatin

-- 1/3 cup water (boiling)
+1/3 cup boiling water

 1/2 teaspoon vanilla extract

 1 1/2 cups heavy whipping cream

 1/4 cup fresh blueberries

-In a small mixing bowl, combine the lemon juice, lemon zest, and powdered gelatin.
+In a small mixing bowl, combine lemon juice, lemon zest, and powdered gelatin.
 Stir to soften gelatin.

-In a medium mixing bowl, combine the cream cheese, 1 cup of powdered sugar, vanilla, and salt.
+In a medium mixing bowl, combine cream cheese, 1 cup of powdered sugar, vanilla, and salt.
 Mix with a whisk or electric mixer until completely combined and creamy.

-Carefully fold the whipped cream into the cream cheese mixture until completely combined.
+Carefully fold whipped cream into cream cheese mixture until completely combined.

 Divide among individual containers and refrigerate overnight or up to 1 day.
 Serve topped with whipped cream, blueberries, and lemon zest.